 The goals of Step Up are to: raise awareness of helping behaviors, increase motivation to help, develop skills and confidence when responding to problems or concerns, and to ensure the safety and well-being of self and others.
-Bystander Intervention Trainings are held throughout the academic year.
+Bystander Intervention Training events are held throughout the academic year.

 Alcohol & Drug Awareness Program

 Through workshops and seminars, Student Wellness works on providing information about alcohol and drugs and the impact of them on students.
 Various events are held each year.

 Students looking for community service opportunities can work with Holistic Wellness to learn of projects seeking volunteers.
 Many opportunities can be viewed through the MYJJC portal.

 Student Wellness hosts a Volunteer Fair in October and a Wellness Fair in April.
 These fairs bring in vendors/agencies from the communities to share information with JJC students regarding volunteer opportunities and wellness resources.

 Programs about sexual responsibility and educational events are held annually.

 The Holistic Wellness portal page (My JJC) has resource pages available for students on many of the wellness related topics.
 Agency information as well as educational materials are available.